callumj/weave/README.md

 Weave is useful if you have a core configuration repository and want to distribute sensitive parts to specific hosts.

-I use Weave to distribute sensitive Dockerfiles to various docker hosts, ensuring they only get the Dockerfiles they need.
+I use Weave to generate configuration groups for specific Docker hosts, ensuring they only get the sensitive Dockerfiles they need and nothing more.

 ## Weave layout